GitLiveApp/firebase-kotlin-sdk/README.md

     // Starts at "1" for the otherField value add(1, IntAsStringSerializer())

     // Overwrite build settings.
-All field values added after this will have these build settings applied encodeNextWith {
+All field values added within this block will have these build settings applied withEncodeSettings {
         encodeDefaults = true
         serializersModule = module
+        add(abstractCity)
     }
-    add(abstractCity)
 }
 ```